alphagov/publishing-e2e-tests/docs/writing-tests.md

 Do not add tests that can be implemented in other ways.
 We want this to be the tip of of the [testing pyramid][testing-pyramid], not a [testing ice cream cone][testing-ice-cream-cone].
 Instead of adding a test here, you can:

+- Add or extend [health checks for application infrastructure](https://github.com/alphagov/govuk_app_config/blob/main/docs/healthchecks.md).
+For example, drafting a document in a publishing app involves connecting to infrastructure like a database or AWS S3.

 - Add [contract tests](https://docs.publishing.service.gov.uk/manual/pact-broker.html) to cover the chain of APIs in a publishing action.
 For example, publishing a document involves Publishing API, Email Alert API, Content Store and Router.

 - Add unit or integration tests to cover in-app behaviour.
 For example, the way each document format is rendered can be tested in the frontend app that does the rendering.